Real Estate Vs Mutual Funds – The Better Option

 • Property and Land

 Buying property (residential, commercial, etc.) or land is a direct way of having investment exposure to real estate.
-You can buy a property or land, hold it till prices appreciate and then sell it off.
-In the holding period, you can either use it or rent it out or channelise it in any other way.
+You can buy a property or land, hold it till prices appreciate, and then sell it off.
+In the holding period, you can use it, rent it out, or channel it in any other way.
 The main point is that if you get a premium on selling the property or land, that will be the profit from your investment.

 • REIT

-Reit stands for a real estate investment trust.
+REIT stands for a real estate investment trust.
 They are companies or trusts that own commercial real estate spaces.
-When investors put their money in REITs, the pooled amount is used to invest in these commercial spaces.
+When investors invest in REITs, the pooled amount is used to invest in these commercial spaces.

 To put it differently, the commercial spaces are the holdings of a REIT.
 Our income from REITs is the rent and the money we get back in maturity.